ai4os/ai4-docs/source/howtos/pipelines/elyra.rst

 .. image:: /_static/images/elyra/others_examples.png

-You have more examples available in the Github repo to test the composing of functions for inference with OSCAR.
+There are many more examples and nodes available in the ``examples`` folder that you can explore.
+These demonstrate different ways to compose functions for inference with OSCAR, as well as additional nodes that perform tasks such as image encoding/decoding and other preprocessing steps.

-For all the examples, you'll again need the credentials node to send the necessary variables.
-Additionally, other nodes will be involved to perform tasks like converting images to and from Base64 format.